 His life revolves around the wilderness.
 The majority of his free time is spent out in the forests with his camera.
 He hope to elicit emotion in others using photography while inspiring them to embrace the wonders of the natural world.
 All of the images represented here are depictions of reality.
 Minimal post-processing is applied to each image.
 All wildlife images are wild animals captured in their natural environment without the use of bait, feeding or playback calls.
 He strives to capture nature as it is, with minimal human impact, by abiding to the philosophy of “leave no trace” very rigidly.

-He is currently working on multiple visual research projects along the North Shore of Lake Superior, the surrounding Arrowhead Region, and north central Minnesota to document the impacts of climate.
-His supporting partners include the Superior National Forest, Beltrami Island State Forest and Camp Norris, Friends of the Boundary Waters Wilderness, Arc’teryx, the International League of Conservation Photographers (iLCP), and Cognisys Inc. His work has been seen in and published by Smithsonian Museum of Natural History, the Washington Post, Patagonia, Arc’teryx, National Wildlife Federation, Ranger Rick, the Conservation Volunteer, Quetico Superior Wilderness News, and many more.
-All printing, woodworking, framing and matting is done himself in his in-home studio.
+I am currently working on multiple visual research passion projects along the North Shore of Lake Superior in northern Minnesota, the surrounding northeastern and north central areas of Minnesota to document the impacts of climate change through photography, time-lapse and videography alongside with the Superior National Forest and Beltrami Island State Forest.
+My project emphasis includes forest succession, and the spatial relationships between endemic boreal species and the northward movement on non-boreal species.
+My supporting partners include the Superior National Forest, Beltrami Island State Forest and Norris Camp, Arc’teryx, the International League of Conservation Photographers (iLCP), Blue Earth Alliance, Gitzo, Roofnest, Stella Prolights, Geneverse Energy and Cognisys Inc. My work has been published by National Geographic, Smithsonian Museum of Natural History, the Washington Post, Audubon, National Wildlife Federation, Ranger Rick, and many others.